nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T16-3/tp/releases).

-2. Copy the file to the folder you want to use as the _home folder_ for CFG.
+2. Copy the file to the folder you want to use as the _home folder_ for CFG (e.g. create the folder "contactsforgood" in "Documents").

 3. Open a command terminal.
 Run the `java -version` command to ensure you are using Java 17.